microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ## Steps -- PostgreSQL

-Connect to database container and run the export
+Connect to the database container and run the export:

 ```bash
 kubectl -n postgresql exec deploy/postgres -it -- bash